Murphy Oil Corp.

 Dividends Summary

-- Murphy Oil Corp. has issued 89 dividend payments over the past 21 years
+- Consistent Payer: Murphy Oil Corp. has rewarded shareholders with 91 dividend payments over the past 22 years.

 Company News